peter-murray/node-hue-api/README.md

     }
 };

-api.createSchedule(scheduledEvent)
-    .then(displayResult)
+// --------------------------
+// Using a promise
+api.scheduleEvent(scheduledEvent)
+    .then(displayResults)
     .done();

+// --------------------------
+// Using a callback
+api.createSchedule(scheduledEvent, function(err, result){
+    if (err) throw err;
+    displayResults(result);
+});
 ```

-The result returned by the promise when creating a new schedule will be that of the __id__ for the newly created schedule;
+The result returned by the promise when creating a new schedule will be that of the ``id`` for the newly created schedule;
 ```
 {
   "id": "1"
 }
 ```

-The __command__ value must be a Hue Bridge API endpoint for it to correctly function, which means it must start with
+The ``command`` value must be a Hue Bridge API endpoint for it to correctly function, which means it must start with
-__/api/<valid username>/__.
+``/api/<valid username>/``.
 For now if using this function, you will have to use the exact API end point as specified in
-the Phillips Hue REST Api.
+the Phillips Hue REST API.

 To help with building a schedule and to perform some basic checking to ensure that values are correct/valid there is a
-helper module __scheduleEvent__ which can be used the build a valid schedule object.
+helper module ``scheduleEvent`` which can be used the build a valid schedule object.

 ### Using ScheduleEvent to build a Schedule
-The __scheduleEvent__ module/function is used to build up a schedule that the Hue Bridge can understand.
+The ``scheduleEvent`` module/function is used to build up a schedule that the Hue Bridge can understand.
 It is not a
 requirement when creating schedules, but can eliminate some of the basic errors that can result when creating a schedule.

 To obtain a scheduleEvent instance;